African Birding: Best Bird Watching Tours & Destinations

 What does bird watching in Africa entail?

-Don’t let birding misconceptions deter you; bird-watching vacations in Africa are about much more than just the birds.
+Don’t let birding misconceptions deter you; African bird-watching tours are about much more than just the birds.
 These stereotypes portray twitchers as fanatics who are obsessively focused on one species.
 Instead, they provide a more in-depth wildlife experience than a typical safari by letting you see the skies and treetops, taking you on foot through the wilderness, and showing you to some of Africa’s most famous as well as its rarest and brightest-colored creatures.

 You can count on a knowledgeable, local naturalist and, on bird-watching vacations, a birding expert to accompany you during the day whether you’re hiking through a forest, over a mountain range, or across the savannah, gazing through binoculars on a boat cruise, taking a trip in a dugout canoe, watching from a hide, or watching out the windows of a 4×4 jeep.
 Any trip to Africa for wildlife viewing will likely begin early because many animals are most active in the chilly early mornings and early evenings.
 And the dawn chorus is just plain lovely.